-- (1) Whether or not there was disregard of or mistake with reference to the requirements of law or Manual policy; - (2) Whether or not the adoption or modification of Manual policy arguably is necessary in order to resolve definitively a particular case or class of cases; for example, if Manual policy provisions as currently stated do not purport to address a subsequently discovered type of legal issue or if a Manual provision is shown to be at variance with subsequently developed case law; - (3) Whether or not there was clear abuse of discretion in interpreting and weighing data; i.e., where there appears in the evidentiary record no substantial basis for the conclusion reached.
+- (1) Whether the institutional decision was made in disregard of or mistake with reference to the requirements of law or Manual policy; - (2) Whether Manual provisions as currently stated do not address a legal issue presented by the institutional decision; - (3) Whether Manual provisions as currently stated are at variance with subsequently developed case law pertinent to the institutional decision;

+- (4) Whether the institutional decision is not supported by an evidentiary record providing a reasonable basis for the conclusion reached.
 Such a situation is to be contrasted with situations in which reasonable persons could reasonably differ as to the correct inferences and conclusions to be drawn on the basis of the total evidentiary record.
-In the latter situation, normally the institutional decision will be honored on appeal. - c.
+In the latter situation, normally the institutional decision will be honored on appeal. - (5) Whether the institutional decision was given review by institutional appeal and the evidentiary record as augmented upon review by institutional appeal provides a reasonable basis for the contrary, initial determination of resident status. - c.
 Legal effect of disposition by the State Residence Committee.